GapOscar/Coursera---Housing-prices/README.md

 # Coursera---Housing-prices
-Proyecto final para el curso "Statistics for data science with python"
+Final proyect for the course "Statistics for data science with python"

-Comentarios iniciales